Brian Kerr (Irish football manager): Coach of Faroe Islands

 On 6 April 2009, Kerr was confirmed as head coach of the Faroe Islands national football team.
 He stated on the Irish talk show Tubridy Tonight that the Faroese language was '50% Norsk Bokmal, 50% Gaeilge'.

 His first game as manager was on 10 June 2009 against Serbia in Tórshavn, in which they lost 2–0.
 Apart from four players who played full-time in Denmark and another in Iceland, the rest of Kerr's 22-man squad was made up of part-time players who were either working or studying.

 On 9 September 2009, the Faroe Islands won 2–1 against Lithuania in a 2010 World Cup qualifying game, their first World Cup qualifying win since September 2001.
 On 17 November 2009, a documentary aired on RTÉ called Away with the Faroes, about Kerr taking over as the Faroes boss.

 On 12 October 2010, the Faroe Islands drew 1–1 against Northern Ireland in a UEFA Euro 2012 qualifier for their first point of the qualifying campaign.
 This point was built upon with a 2–0 win over Estonia on 7 June 2011, a first Euro qualifier win for the Faroes since their 1995 victory over San Marino.
 The win still left Faroe Islands bottom of the table, but with 4 points.
 On 26 October 2011, Kerr stepped down as coach of the Faroese national team, after the Faroe Islands Football Association (FSF) announced that "it was not possible to agree a new contract with Brian Kerr".

 "I gave it the best I could and I spent a lot of time away.
 I'm happy enough that we moved forward in the last three years and we had some very special days", he said on leaving.

 Other work

-Kerr currently works as a studio analyst and co-commentator for RTÉ Sport.
+Kerr turned his attention to television as a studio analyst and co-commentator for RTÉ Sport.
 On 21 August 2016, while commenting on the Burnley vs Liverpool match, he stated the following: "I must say about Klavan, they surprised me when they signed him.
 He plays for Estonia, he has about 120 caps.
 He played against the Faroes when I was in the Faroes and I remember studying him before the match and thinking he was a bit of a weak link.
 I never thought he was a fella who would be playing for Liverpool in the Premier League.
 Maybe my judgement wasn't very good but we got three goals against him with the Faroes."
 This was confirmed to be untrue by the Estonian FA who replied to Kerr's allegations stating many inaccuracies as Klavan was not involved in the suggested game.

+Kerr works as a studio analyst for matches shown on Virgin Media Sport.